NikkiBatanes/journalbysifia/database/README.md

 - [Knex.js](https://knexjs.org/)
 - [TypeORM](https://typeorm.io/)

-## Backups
+## Future Migrations

-A backup of the old migration files is available in the `database_backup/` directory.
+When the application is ready for production, consider implementing a proper migration system.
+The current approach is suitable for development and testing phases.